-This Approved Document deals with the following requirement from Part G of Schedule 1 to the Building Regulations 2000 (as amended).
+This Approved Document deals with the following requirement from Part G of Schedule 1 to the Building Regulations 2010.

-Requirement Limits on application
+Requ uirement Limits on application

-Food preparation areas G6 A suitable sink must be provided in any area where food is prepared.
+Food preparation areas

-ON
+A suitable sink must be provided in any area where food is prepared.